Kit Hoover: Personal life

 Hoover married Crowley Sullivan in 1999.
 They had three children, two daughters and a son.
 In April 2025, Hoover filed for divorce citing irreconcilable differences.

 She enjoys fitness and exercising, especially running.
 She has been featured on the cover of Woman's World magazine and has shared tips on staying healthy and running in numerous publications such as Self and Women's Health.
-In April 2020, she was named Women's Health magazines' "Mom Crush" and shared tips on how she stays active.
+In April 2020, she was named Women's Health magazine’s "Mom Crush" and shared tips on how she stays active.